Dr. Saana Svärd is director of the Centre of Excellence in Ancient Near Eastern Empires and leader of ANEE's Team 1.

 Keywords: Migration, Social history, Judah, Babylonia, Judeans, Hebrew Bible, Cuneiform, Neo-Assyrian period, Neo-Babylonian period, Persian period, Digital humanities, Language technology, Social network analysis, Gephi

-Kaisa Autere is a PhD student in ANEE Team 1.
-She has a BA and MA in Archaeology (University of Helsinki), and also a background in Egyptology (Uppsala University and UH).
-Her PhD thesis (Working title: ‘Sociolinguistic Analysis in Contextualising Ancient Material – A Study on Scribal Identity in late Middle Kingdom Egypt’) is a multidisciplinary work that studies the methodological possibilities of sociolinguistics in gaining new sociocultural information from ancient textual sources.
-The dissertation is based on a case study from late Middle Kingdom Egypt, namely the corpus of el-Lahun papyri (1850–1750 BC), and examines the different registers in the material, i.e. how the style of the language changes according to situational factors.
+Kaisa Autere is a doctoral researcher in Archaeology and Egyptology in ANEE Team 1.
+Her PhD thesis (Working title: ‘Sociolinguistic Analysis in Contextualising Ancient Material – A Study on Social Hierarchies in late Middle Kingdom Egypt’) is a multidisciplinary work that studies the methodological possibilities of sociolinguistics in gaining new sociocultural information from ancient textual sources.
+The research focuses on the corpus of el-Lahun papyri (1850–1750 BC) from late Middle Kingdom Egypt and analyses the reflection of social group structures and hierarchies in the epistolary material.

 Before joining ANEE in 2021, Autere has worked as an archaeologist in Finland at both prehistoric and historic sites.
 In Egyptology, she specialises in Egyptian linguistics and philology and the social history of the Middle Kingdom.